 Can you afford to keep putting yourself last?
 You’re trying to be there for everyone else, but now’s the time to take care of your drug problem.
 At a detox program for women, you can overcome the physiological addiction that’s been haunting you.
-Here’s how it works.
+Here’s how a womens detox center program works.

 Why You Need a Dedicated Detox Program for Women